seths10/jobs-finder/README.md

 # jobs-finder
-simple web scraper for finding jobs with given search terms (i.e job title and location)  from the indeed website.
+simple web scraper for finding software related jobs with given search terms (i.e job title and location)  from the indeed website.